moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/_index.md

 1. [Phase 10](https://gitlab.com/gitlab-org/gitlab/-/issues/?label_name%5B%5D=cells-1.0-milestone%3A%3APhase%210): Create an organization for a GitLab internal customer, for example Finance
    - Enable organization FF on Cell 3
    - Move the internal customer to Cell 3 with Direct Transfer

+### Cells 1.0 Timeline

+This timeline is intentionally ambitious, but feasible.
+As development progresses, confidence will on a delivery date will increase and dates will be adjusted as needed.

+- 2024-11-30: Phase 6 - Non-production use of Cell 2
+- 2025-01-31: Phase 10 - Internal production use of Cell 3

 ### Work Estimation